-13 The twisting of wire ropes enforced by sheaves
+13. The twisting of wire ropes enforced by sheaves

 In order to guarantee the correct operation of the rope, the reeving has to be designed in a way that the rope parts will enter the sheaves in exact alignment with them.

 In practice, however, a slight fleet angle between the rope and the plane of the sheave cannot always be avoided.
 This is particularly the case in multiple-part reeving systems, where the rope enters the successive sheaves under a certain fleet angle.
+This fleet angle has the effect that the rope does not enter the sheaves at the lowest point of the groove.

-Fig. 33: The wire rope rolls into the bottom of the groove.
+Fig. 30: The wire rope rolls into the bottom of the groove.